• Skip to primary navigation

 How To Make The Acorns:

-Prepping The Easter Eggs
+1. Paint The Eggs

-To create the shape of the acorn I decided to use Easter eggs.
+To create the shape of the acorn, I decided to use Easter eggs.
 My kids thought it was pretty funny that I was yanking out the Easter egg box in the middle of fall decorating.
 Easter eggs are the fun secret to making these acorns.

 how to make an acorn from an Easter egg